royal-lang/rl/README.md

 Memory safety will be attempted to be guaranteed with RAII, cleaning up when scopes end, as well check all variables set if they are cleaned somewhere in the code and emit errors when something has a possibility to leak memory.

+Memory is partially manual (You don't need to use malloc() etc. as it's done under the hood.)

 For memory critical sections manual memory management can be enabled but only in unsafe code which can only be called from unsafe scopes themselves, which limits unsafe functionality to a subset of the language.

 ---